qExobyte/qExobyte.github.io/_pages/strategy.md

 To mitigate this, my students review each session's problems at least 5 days after the session, using the framework below.

+Not only are student teaching themselves the problems, but also creating variations of problems.
+This encourages **lateral thinking**, as students must think creatively about unfamiliar ways that CollegeBoard might test familiar concepts.

 <img src="../images/review.png" alt="reviewing-problems-flowchart">

 <h3>Optimization</h3>
 Often times, there are many ways to solve an SAT problem, but only one optimal approach.
 An optimal approach is not necessarily the fastest, but rather the most **accurate** for the time allotted.
 For graphing problems, this usually involves DESMOS.

+Optimizing your score also means avoiding small mistakes.
+It is technically possible to consistently get 800s on every test.
+You just need the right strategies to catch mistakes as you make them.

+As students get close to a perfect score, we prioritize quick thinking and creativity, using <a href="https://thecollegepanda.app/" target="_blank">CollegePanda</a>'s book as a resource.

-I also prescribe bigger picture test-taking strategies to experiment with while taking practice tests.
+And finally, at any score level, I prescribe bigger picture test-taking strategies to experiment with while taking practice tests.
 Changing up time constraints, pacing, environment, or just mentality, can give unexpected insights about how to test better.

 <div align="center">
 <p><b>To see this strategy in action, book a session below!</b></p>